Michael A. Bilandic: 1979 Democratic primary loss

-Bilandic sought re-election in 1979, and was challenged in the Democratic primary by the former longtime city consumer affairs department head Jane Byrne, who Bilandic had fired in 1977.
+Bilandic sought re-election in 1979, and was challenged in the Democratic primary by the former longtime city consumer affairs department head Jane Byrne, whom Bilandic had fired in 1977.
 Bilandic's candidacy was dragged down by dissatisfaction with the city's handling of the recent snowstorm, as well as other issues.
 Many Republicans crossover voted in the Democratic primary against Bilandic in hopes of delivering a defeat to the Democratic machine that had dominated Chicago politics for decades.
 Byrne's challenge was also boosted by the endorsement of Reverend Jesse Jackson.
 Additionally, many North Side and Northwest Side voters supported Byrne against Bildanic because they were angered by the Cook County Democratic leadership's slating of only South Side and Southwest Side candidates for the citywide offices (mayor, clerk, and treasurer) in its endorsements ahead of the primary.
 Bilandic very narrowly lost the primary, winning 49% to Byrne's 51%.
 Byrne went on to win the general election with a record-setting 82% of the vote, becoming Chicago's first female mayor.